Howun/Howun/README.md

 # Hey there 👋
-<h2>I'm Howun, a junior full stack developer with a tech stack of:</h2>
+## I'm Howun, a junior full stack developer with a tech stack of:

 - JavaScript
 - CSS/SCSS